Cybernetics and the Feedback Imagination

 That insight helped open a path toward artificial intelligence, robotics, cognitive science, control theory, and human-machine systems.
 It also created a recurring temptation.
 Once behavior can be modeled as control, it becomes easy to imagine that all agency is only control.
 Once communication can be quantified, it becomes easy to imagine that meaning is only signal flow.
 Once learning can be formalized, it becomes easy to imagine that judgment is only adaptive adjustment.

 Wiener was more cautious than many of his descendants.
-The MIT Press description of the current edition emphasizes that the book is philosophical as well as technical, and points to Wiener's concern with noise, mass media, and the social effects of corrupted communication.
+The MIT Press description of the current edition emphasizes that the book is philosophical as well as technical, and points to Wiener's concern with noise, mass media, and corrupted communication.
 The technical frame always carries a political question: who defines the target, who receives the signal, who controls the correction, and who is forced to become the system's environment?

 The Social System